 “So, interceptions of charcoal, for example, are referred to police for necessary action,” he said.

 DRTSS spokesperson Angelina Makwecha said her office will take the bribery issue as hearsay or general perception.

-“This is because ideally, DRTSS’s mandate at weighbridge is to ensure general vehicle road worthiness, see to it that the vehicle has the required documentation as well as ensuring that it has adhered to loading regulations.
+“This is because ideally, DRTSS’s mandate at weighbridge is to ensure general vehicle roadworthiness, see to it that the vehicle has the required documentation as well as ensure that it has adhered to loading regulations.